Navigation

 Medicines

-Your doctor may offer you antithyroid drugs, either carbimazole or propylthiouracil.
-These help to reduce the amount of hormone your thyroid gland produces.
 These medicines usually work quite quickly but it may be two to three weeks until you get the full benefit.
-You’ll be asked to take these medicines for 12 to 18 months.
-You may be able to stop taking them but for about one in two people, symptoms come back when they stop.
+You’ll need to take these medicines for 12 to 18 months.
+You may be able to stop taking them but your symptoms may come back if you stop.
 If this happens, you may need to try a different treatment.

 Medicines for overactive thyroid and pregnancy

 If you’re taking medicine for an overactive thyroid and you want to get pregnant, speak to your doctor.
 If at all possible, it’s best to plan your pregnancy and work with your doctor to manage your thyroid levels.
-Your doctor may recommend changing your medicine while you’re trying to get pregnant and during your first trimester (the first three months of your pregnancy).
-This is to make sure your baby has the fewest possible effects from your medicine.

 Radioiodine treatment

 Radioactive iodine aims to destroy tissue in your thyroid gland so that it produces fewer hormones.
 You take radioactive iodine as a drink.
 It takes around three to four months to work fully.
-Only the thyroid gland takes up the radioactive iodine, so it doesn’t harm other parts of your body.
+Only your thyroid gland takes up the radioactive iodine, so it doesn’t harm other parts of your body.

 Surgery